habitat-sh/habitat/www/source/docs/run-packages-export.html.md

 5. The `.aci` can now be moved to any runtime capable of running ACIs (e.g. [rkt](https://coreos.com/rkt/) on CoreOS) for execution.

-## Exporting and Running on Container Cluster Managers

-Habitat packages may be exported with the supervisor directly into a Docker or ACI-formatted container, but frequently the container itself will run within a container cluster manager such as Kubernetes or Mesos.
-Container cluster managers provide scheduling and resource allocation, ensuring workloads are running and available.
-Containerized Habitat packages may run within these runtimes, managing the applications while the runtimes handle the environment surrounding the application (ie. compute, networking, security).

-### Apache Mesos and DC/OS

-[Apache Mesos](https://mesos.apache.org/) is an open source container cluster manager and the container cluster manager for the [DC/OS](https://dcos.io) distributed platform.
-The `pkg-mesosize` command can create native [Mesos containers from Habitat packages](/docs/run-packages-mesos/) and launch them as applications.

-### Kubernetes

-[Kubernetes](http://kubernetes.io/) is an open source container cluster manager embedded in several distributed platforms including [Google's Container Engine](https://cloud.google.com/container-engine/) and [Tectonic](https://tectonic.com/) by [CoreOS](https://coreos.com/).
-Habitat packages are supported in both Docker and ACI container formats and can be [deployed within Kubernetes](/docs/run-packages-kubernetes/).

 <hr>
 <ul class="main-content--link-nav">
   <li>Continue to the next topic</li>